tylingsoft/website/maml/models/postgresql-master/index.md

     - You can append `?sslmode=disable` to the connection URI to solve the issue.
     - More information please read [http://www.postgresql.org/docs/9.5/static/libpq-connect.html#AEN42521](http://www.postgresql.org/docs/9.5/static/libpq-connect.html#AEN42521)
 - Does the app support SSL tunnel?
-    - Nope, it doesn't support SSL tunnel.
+    - Yes, it does.
+But the version sold on Mac App Store doesn't
-    - There is a workaround:
+    - A workaround for users who are running the Mac App Store version:
         - Run `ssh -Ng -L 5433:localhost:5432 ssh-username@ssh-server` in terminal.
         - Use the app to connect to `postgresql://pg-username:pg-password@localhost:5433/pg-dbname`.